-Most new vehicles do already have some kind of tint, so if you add more, it's likely you'll have gone over the legal limits.
+As many new vehicles already have some kind of tint, if you add more, it's likely you'll have gone over the legal limits.

-Do not sell your vehicle if its windows are heavily tinted on the front as this is an offense for which you could be prosecuted.
+Do not sell your vehicle if its windows are heavily tinted on the front as this is an offence for which you could be prosecuted.

 While lots of people regard tinted number plates UK laws to be flexible and unclear, it's strongly advised that you do not use tinted plates on your vehicle.